YaolingYang/SparsePainter/README.md

 * **-chunklength** Output the chunk length of each local ancestry for each target sample.
 The output file format is a text file (.txt).

-* **-aveSNP** Output the average painting probabilities for each SNP.
+* **-aveSNP** Output the average local ancestry probabilities for each SNP.
 The output file format is a text file (.txt).

-* **-aveind** Output the average painting probabilities for each target individual.
+* **-aveind** Output the average local ancestry probabilities for each target individual.
 The output file format is a text file (.txt).

 * **-LDA** Output the LDA of each pair of SNPs.
 The output file format is a gzipped text file (.txt.gz).
 It might be slow: the computational time is proportional to the number of local ancestries and the density of SNPs in the chromosome.